Zapper-fi/protocol/docs/api-intro/api-intro.md

 :::info

-The Zapper Graph QL API is in beta.
+The Zapper GraphQL API is in beta.
 If you run into any issues please share your feedback, it's much appreciated.

-If you are a client of the legacy REST API you automatically have access to the new Graph QL endpoints.
+If you are a client of the legacy REST API you automatically have access to the new GraphQL endpoints.
 You can view and manage your legacy credits on the new [Dashboard](/dashboard) by logging in with the email associated with your exisiting account.

-You can also find the legacy REST API documentation [here](https://studio.zapper.xyz/docs/apis/getting-started) however we are asking all existing clients to migrate to the new Graph QL endpoints.
+You can also find the legacy REST API documentation [here](https://studio.zapper.xyz/docs/apis/getting-started) however we are asking all existing clients to migrate to the new GraphQL endpoints.

 Please reach out to ops@zapper.xyz if you have any questions.